tim-christy/temp/_posts/2020-02-01-central-limit-theorem.md

 $$SE = \frac{\sigma}{\sqrt{n}}$$

-or, because you often do not have the population standard deviation, the sample standard deviation is used, s
+or, because you often do not have the population standard deviation, the sample standard deviation, s, is used,

 $$SE = \frac{s}{\sqrt{n}}$$